 Caring for your furnace can help more than you’d think in the time in between furnace service appointments.
-One of the easiest, and essential, ways to maintain your furnace is by switching out your furnace filter.
-Having a clogged air filter may contribute to a number of negative concerns for your heating and cooling system, its efficiency, and ultimately, how much your energy costs are each month.
+One of the easiest, and essential, ways to maintain your furnace lies in switching out your furnace filter.
+Having a dirty air filter may contribute to a number of negative concerns for your heating and cooling system, its efficiency, and ultimately, how much you’re spending on your energy bills each month.

 - Type of filter: the two most common filter sizes are 1 inch and 3 inch filters.
-1 inch filters typically need to be replaced every month and 3 inch filters should be replaced every three months, based on the recommendations of the filter manufacturer.
+1 inch filters typically need to be changed every month and 3 inch filters should be replaced every three months, depending on the recommendations of the filter manufacturer.

-- Home habits: if you have pets in your home, it might make sense to replace your filter more often because of pet dander.
-If a family member has allergies or asthma, contemplate changing your home’s air filter more regularly to help potentially decrease their symptoms.
+- Home habits: if you have pets in your home, it may make sense to replace your filter more often because of pet dander.
+If a family member suffers from allergies or asthma, contemplate changing your home’s air filter more regularly to help potentially decrease their symptoms.

-Now you’re likely wondering how to swap out your furnace filter.
-Inevitably this will differ depending on what furnace you have, but normally:
+Now you’re probably wondering how to swap out your furnace filter.
+Obviously this will differ depending on what furnace you have, but typically:

-- Open or pull off the air filter panel around the bottom of your furnace to uncover an open compartment.
+- Open or pull off the air filter panel around the bottom of your furnace to reveal an open compartment.

 - There will be a small amount of space to move your filter back and forth that allows you to remove one end of the filter and pull it out of the compartment.